James Bjorken: Early life and education

 James Bjorken's father, J. Daniel Bjorken, was an immigrant from Sweden near Lake Siljan.
-He changed his surname from "Björkén" to Bjorken upon arriving in the US; he moved to Chicago to work as an electrical engineer, which is where he met his future wife, Edith.
+He changed his surname from "Björkén" to Bjorken upon arriving in the US; he moved to Chicago to work as an electrical engineer, which was where he met his future wife, Edith.
 James Bjorken grew up in Chicago and enjoyed mathematics, chemistry, the French horn, and watching the Chicago Cubs play at Wrigley Field.
 After graduating from Maine East High School in 1952, he decided to attend Massachusetts Institute of Technology (MIT) over the University of Chicago.
 Despite being offered more financial aid to attend the University of Chicago, his parents advised him that he should move further away to find his independence.

 At MIT, he quickly decided to major in physics; one of the main reasons was his enjoyment of the lectures that Hans Mueller gave.
 Another of his influences at MIT was Sidney Drell, who became his mentor.
 After graduating in 1956, he attended Stanford University, graduating with his PhD in 1959 and staying on as a postdoctoral researcher for several years.